-- existing LP Reservoir storage (estimate as of August 2016); - Cal-Am diversions/operation in Carmel Valley as described in SWRCB CDO 2016-0016; MPWMD to cooperate with CAW to develop operations assumptions for Carmel River diversions for the short-term (i.e., 2016-2021); - Monterey Pipeline is built by WY2019, the Pure Water Monterey Project is completed by WY2019 and the MPWSP is completed by WY2022. - recover storage in 2026; - Use long-term siltation rate, but recover to original storage every 10 years.
+• existing LP Reservoir storage (estimate as of August 2016);

+- Cal-Am diversions/operation in Carmel Valley as described in SWRCB CDO 2016-0016; MPWMD to cooperate with Cal-Am to develop operations assumptions for Carmel River diversions for the short-term (i.e., 2016-2021); - Monterey Pipeline is built by WY2018, the Pure Water Monterey Project is completed by WY2019 and the MPWSP is completed by WY2022. - recover storage by 2026; - Use long-term siltation rate, but recover to original storage every 10 years.

-6) Expand reservoir storage to [amount TBD]
+6) Expand reservoir storage to up to 9,000 AF:

-- existing LP Reservoir storage (estimate as of August 2016); - Cal-Am diversions/operation in Carmel Valley as described in SWRCB CDO 2016-0016; MPWMD to cooperate with CAW to develop operations assumptions for Carmel River diversions for the short-term (i.e., 2016-2021); - Monterey Pipeline is built by WY2019, the Pure Water Monterey Project is completed by WY2019 and the MPWSP is completed by WY2022. - Expand storage in 2026; - Use long-term siltation rate, but recover to original storage every 10 years.
+- existing LP Reservoir storage estimate as of August 2016; - Cal-Am diversions/operation in Carmel Valley as described in SWRCB CDO 2016-0016; MPWMD to cooperate with Cal-Am to develop operations assumptions for Carmel River diversions for the short-term (i.e., 2016-2021); - Monterey Pipeline is built by WY2018, the Pure Water Monterey Project is completed by WY2019 and the MPWSP is completed by WY2022. - Expand storage by 2026; - Use long-term siltation rate, but recover to original storage every 10 years.

-7) Future water availability under projected climate change scenarios
+7) Future water availability under projected climate change scenarios: